 When the unit time is finished, read the following optional SAY box if there are students still actively testing.
-If a second unit will be administered after a short break, stop the directions after exiting the unit.
-(Do not have students log out of TestNav.)

 Stop working.
 Testing time has now ended.

 Close your test booklet and answer document.

 Check that your name is written on your test booklet and answer document.
 I will collect your test materials.